Three NEW Savory Flavors. Try this nourishing sipping broth in three flavors inspired by classics. Shop Now

 A Paleo-type diet can also be generally beneficial for gut health and digestive health because it excludes some foods that can be difficult to properly digest, such as those containing processed grains and sugar.

-BB is a great source of collagen (and is made up of 19 amino acids), in addition to glucosamine, chondroitin and hyaluronic acid, which are found in chicken bone broth via type II collagen.
+Bone broth is a great source of collagen (and is made up of 19 amino acids), in addition to glucosamine, chondroitin and hyaluronic acid, which are found in chicken bone broth via type II collagen.

 Together these help support healthy cartilage and can help support healthy joints and connective tissues, especially as someone ages and their body makes less collagen of its own.